 Information you have provided us with

-When you complete the General Enquiry or Booking Enquiry form on our website, we ask for your name, email address, telephone number and a message – this Personal Data is necessary to provide you with the product(s) and/or service(s) which you have requested.
+When you complete the General Enquiry form on our website, we ask for your name, email address, telephone number and a message – this Personal Data is necessary to provide you with the product(s) and/or service(s) which you have requested.
+When you complete the Booking form on our website, we ask for your first name, last name, email address, telephone number, billing information and payment method – this Personal Data is necessary to provide you with the product(s) and/or service(s) which you have requested.
 We save the information you provide us with in order to respond to your request.

 Information automatically collected about you

 Some information is automatically stored by cookies and other session tools.
 For example, your IP address.
 This information is used to improve your customer experience.
 When you use our product(s) and/or service(s) or look at the contents of our website, your activities may be logged.